trung-kieen/window-dotfiles/README.md

 ```
 # Extension
 <a name="extension"></a>
 For some extended config like setup github ssh, install wsl, nerd font and other development tool consider look up `extend.ps1`.
-Not every feature in script are **enable** by default comment in and out what you need in this file and run:
+Not every feature in script are **enable** by default.
+Comment in and out what you need in this file and run:
 ```
 iex extend.ps1
 ```